 You know the sun’s harmful ultraviolet rays (UVA and UVB) can damage your skin, but you may be unaware that these rays can also damage your eyes, eyelids and your vision.

 Our Optique Eyewear department offers a wide variety of prescription and designer sunglasses to help protect your eyes from UV radiation.
-Our nationally trained and certified opticians can help you choose the best options for your lifestyle and vision needs:
+Our nationally trained and certified opticians can help you choose the best options (such as polarized or customized sunglasses) for your lifestyle and vision needs.